 We believe that it is the will of God for His children to follow Christian love in all human relationships.
 This excludes retaliation and revenge.
 God pours His love into the hearts of Christians so that they desire the welfare of all others.
 The supreme example of this love is found in the Lord Jesus.
 He Himself taught Christians not to resist those who do wrong unto them.
 This requires His disciples to renounce violence in every relationship.
 Only love must be shown to all people.
 We believe this applies to every area of life: to personal injustice, to situations in which people commonly resort to litigation, and to international tensions and wars.
 As peacemaking Christians we must aggressively, even at the risk of life itself, do whatever we can to alleviate human distress and suffering.
 (Matthew 5:38-48; John 18:36; Romans 5:5; 12:18-21; I Corinthians 6:1-8, II Corinthians 10:3-4; James 2:8; I Peter 2:21-23; Article 18, Mennonite Confession of Faith).

-Statement on Marriage and Human Sexuality
+Marriage and Human Sexuality

 Statement on Holidays

 CHRISTMAS – This is a celebration of the birth of our Lord, Jesus Christ.
 The emphasis of GMS at this time will be upon giving because God first gave when He sent Jesus to be born.
 Our focus is to be upon Jesus, the Lord of Lords and King of Kings, who came to bring peace on earth.
 Each Christmas, in lieu of gift exchanges in our classrooms, we promote giving to a world or local need as a Christmas project.

 EASTER - GMS will stress the empty tomb and resurrected Christ.

 Instead of Halloween, GMS will stress Fall Harvest and thankfulness for God’s provision.

 We do not allow ghosts or evil spiritual images to be used at school.